 Tracking Change is an advocacy platform to turn data into action.

-Through collaboration and crowdsourcing, we can more effectively influence public policy and ensure issues of importance to African Americans are addressed.
-The issues include STEM (science, technology, engineering and math), job creation, entrepreneurship, access to capital, education and voting rights.
+Through collaboration and crowdsourcing, advocates can more effectively influence public policy and ensure issues of importance to African Americans are addressed.
+The issues include education, job creation, police misconduct, voting rights, entrepreneurship, and access to capital.

-Tracking Change promotes data-driven models of civic engagement, transparency and accountability.
+Tracking Change promotes data-driven models of transparency and accountability.

-All That Philly Jazz stems from Music Hack, a music-related hackathon.
+All That Philly Jazz stems from Music Hack, a music-related hackathon at Drexel’s ExCITe Center.
+For more information, contact us at phillyjazzapp[@]gmail.com.

 The Cost of Freedom Voter ID App helped voters navigate their state’s voter ID application process.
 The web-based app provided photo ID requirements for all 50 states and the District of Columbia.
 The voter ID app was developed in partnership with the National Coalition on Black Civic Participation and Black Youth Vote.